Eritrean–Ethiopian War: Casualties

-Eritrea officially claimed that 19,000 Eritrean soldiers were killed during the conflict; Ethiopia claimed to have lost between 34,000–60,000.
-Meanwhile, Voice of the Democratic Path of Ethiopian Unity, a clandestine political opposition group, alleged that 123,000 Ethiopians were killed, while other reports place the number of Eritrean deaths at around 150,000.
 Most international reports put the total war casualties from both sides as being around 70,000, but some analysts within the region suggested that the overall death toll may have been as high as 300,000.
 All these figures have been contested, and other news reports simply state that "tens of thousands" or "as many as 100,000" were killed in the war.
+According to the Encyclopedia of Conflicts Since World War II (2015), approximately 19,000 Eritrean soldiers and 120,000 Ethiopian soldiers were killed during the conflict.
+Eritrea officially claimed that 19,000 of their soldiers were killed during the conflict; Ethiopia claimed to have lost between 34,000–60,000 and killed up to 67,000 Eritrean soldiers.